PostgREST/postgrest-benchmark/README.md

 Run `nix-shell`.
 This will provide an environment where k6 and nixops are available.

-Now create an ec2 t2.nano instance with nixops.
+Now create the test environment with nixops.

 ```bash
 nixops create ./deploy.nix -d pgrst-bench